stellar/stellar-demo-wallet/README.md

 (where stellar.toml is hosted) and the wallet backend **REACT_APP_WALLET_BACKEND_ENDPOINT**

-NOTE: if using a locally running test anchor (in docker) use *docker.for.mac.host.internal*, this will allow the anchor thats running in a docker container to access the host network where the client domain (server hosting the stellar.toml) is running.
+NOTE: if using a locally running test anchor (in docker) use *docker.for.mac.host.internal*, this will allow the anchor that's running in a docker container to access the host network where the client domain (server hosting the stellar.toml) is running.
 ex:
 ```